JohnMcGrane/johnmcgrane.github.io/_pages/books.md

   caption: "© John Fox"
 ---

-Waking Up - Sam Harris<br />
+Inverting The Pyramid: The History of Soccer Tactics - Jonathan Wilson Waking Up - Sam Harris<br />
 The Prophet - Kahlil Gibran<br />
 Complexity: The Emerging Science at the Edge of Order and Chaos - Mitchell Waldrop<br />